pyos/dg/tutorial/src/index.md

 ```dg
 list (where for x in range 5 => yield $ 2 ** x)
 ```

+Note, though, that since `where` creates a new scope, variables outside of it can only be changed with `:=` (as if it were a function.)

 ### What does it have to do with...